Filed under: Cloud Engineering · AI Infrastructure · Local Lab

 console.error("MCP server running on stdio");

-Step 2: Test the Server in Isolation
+Step 2: Test the server alone

 cd ~/my-local-mcp